solarkennedy/xkyle.com/content/post/2022-05-01-titus-storage-part2.markdown

 Why?
 You are root, what other credentials do you need?

-You have to be a little careful about interpretting the `permission denied` error.
+You have to be a little careful about interpreting the `permission denied` error.
 This error (`EPERM`) is coming from the syscall itself, which you can verify using `strace`:

 ```bash-session